The Confident Eater

-Totally stuck?
-Out of ideas for your fussy eater?
+Totally stuck with your fussy eater?

-Find out why a house and a 1,000 piece jigsaw may be important!
+Find out why a house and a 1,000 piece jigsaw may be important.

-Sometimes this has short term benefits, and a child may just force foods down.
+Sometimes this has short term benefits, and a child may force foods down.
 Children on the more extreme end of the picky eating spectrum may not be able to do this though, regardless of the carrot or the sticks.

 Once a parent exhausts their own ideas they look to friends and relatives.
 The issue is that what may work for an averagely competent eater is often unhelpful or even worse, exacerbates problems for a more challenged eater.